thomassajot/brain-dam/books/Design Data Intensive Apps/Ch 5 Replication.md

 4. When done, the follower has `caught up` and is now available.

 ### Handling node outages
+- Follower failure: recovers in the same way as spinning up a new follower
+- Leader failure: **TOUGH !**

 ### Implementation of replication logs
 Different approaches
 1. Statement based replication (not used anymore)
 2. Write ahead log (WAL) shipping
 3. Logical (row-based) log replication
+4. Trigger-based replication

+### Replication Lag
+> [!tldr] Eventual Consistency
+> With asynchronous followers, due to communication issues or delay, it is possible that a replica has a delayed state compared to the leader, which can last idealy a few seconds but can be more than that (minutes !). *Eventually* the follower will get up to date.

+Due to eventual consistency, a user sending data to the DB, could see that the data got lost if the next request reqds from a follower that has not been updated yet.
+This is aweful because the user thinks the data has been lost.

+Solutions:
+1.